cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 ### General Design

 A user offers tokens for exchange by making an order.
-The order specifies the quantity and price of exchange, and sends the offered tokens to the escrow account.
+The order specifies the quantity and price of exchange, and sends the offered tokens to the chain's escrow account.

 Any user on a different chain with the correct token denomination can accept the offer by taking the order.
-The taker sends the desired amount of tokens to the escrow account for exchange.
+The taker sends the desired amount of tokens to the chain's escrow account.

-The escrow accounts transfers the corresponding token amounts to each user's receiving address on each token's native chain, without requiring the usual ibc transfer.
+The escrow account on each respective chain transfers the corresponding token amounts to each user's receiving address on each token's native chain, without requiring the usual ibc transfer.